HarishAtGitHub/harishatgithub.github.com/_posts/2015-09-06-dictionary.md

-for a hash function for a hast table alpha < = 1 is the ideal case. so in this idead case search will be O(1) .
+for a hash function for a hast table alpha < = 1 is the ideal case. so in this ideal case search will take time of order O(1) .